fisser001/docker-hadoop/README.md

 * Resource manager: http://<dockerhadoop_IP_address>:8088/

 ### Navigate within HDFS
-For navigating within HDFS without a extra HDFS Client you can connecz e.g. to the namenode and execute HDFS commands:
+For navigating within HDFS without a extra HDFS Client you can connect e.g. to the namenode and execute HDFS commands:

 1. docker exec -it namenode bin/bash
 2. hdfs dfs -ls /